37. About the political economy of the identity of suicide = murder

 Marked by the attacks of the reactionaries through the use of the judiciary machinery (eviction sentence – prohibition of scientific work by withdrawing the institutional and the immediate means of production) there follows the fourth period containing the deprivation of the patients both material and juridical, now completely realized.

-The result of this development in four periods, is in the fifth period the release of violence, which up to now consisted of illness tied and kept under control by capitalist-hierarchical centralism, in the form of a total separation of powers [Gewaltenteilung]: the state's machinery serving capitalism as a perfect mass murderer of his most vulnerable products, the latter representing at the same time the truest mirror reflection of what both the capitalist destructive force and the state’s machinery are.
+The result of this development in four periods is in the fifth period the release of violence, which up to now consisted of illness tied and kept under control by capitalist-hierarchical centralism, in the form of a total separation of powers [Gewaltenteilung]: the state's machinery serving capitalism as a perfect mass murderer of his most vulnerable products, the latter representing at the same time the truest mirror reflection of what both the capitalist destructive force and the state’s machinery are.

 Thus, in this fifth period, capitalism and its state-machinery – now both occupied with the annihilation of patients – find themselves in direct confrontation with illness as their essential product (which objectifies and concretizes their totality) – that is, they are in confrontation with themselves.

-In the sixth period, the self-organization is dividing itself into two moments: into a militant activity on the one hand and into a propagandist part on the other*.
+In the sixth period, the self-organization is dividing itself into two moments: into a militant activity on the one hand and into a propagandist moment on the other*.
 The first for the purpose to establish an effective self-defence against the reactionary forces of capitalism and the neo-fascist state machinery, the second in order to start a productive attack on the revisionist left in the FRG (Federal Republic of Germany), especially in order to socialize the SPK experiences in matters of organization and agitation.

 While in the sixth period the element of propaganda, “the party”, that is the unity of collective memory and coordination, gets its progressive signification in relation to the expansion of the mass base, in the perspective seventh period this moment (“the party”) which is concerned mainly with the class antagonisms as they represent themselves in the people's war, then, because of its essential reference to the past, only has the task to engage in the confrontation which starts from the reactionary forces.
 The primary form of the propagandistic moment and, at the same time, its most perfect accomplishment becomes manifest in the political identity which is achieved in the process of decentralization, expansion and self-objectification.
 It is only because of the inimical violence against the patients' self-organization that this division of functions into two poles of a militant and propagandist moment will become a question of survival.